 Last modified: 26 Feb 2018 19:34

 Over approximately 3.7 billion years, living organisms on the Earth have diversified and adapted to every possible environment.
-This course will introduce the clues used to reconstruct the evolutionary tree of life and examine the amazing diversity of life through time, focusing on major lineages of organisms from fungi, through plants to invertebrates and vertebrates.
+This course will introduce the clues used to reconstruct the evolutionary tree of life and examine the amazing diversity of life through time, focusing on major lineages of organisms from plants, through fungi to invertebrates.

 Course practicals require the use of a lab coat which can be purchased locally for £15

-There is no formal formative assessment but students will have opportunity to engage in discussions with other students, staff and demonstrators during practical classes which will allow them to assess their own understanding of the course content.
+Students have an opportunity to engage in discussions with other students, staff and demonstrators during practical classes which allows them to assess and clarify their own understanding of the course content and appraise their own practical performance.

 Students will receive regular written feedback on each practical report before the start of the next practical class.
 Students will have opportunity to discuss their work with staff and demonstrators during practical classes.